Register for Services

 Your dog will be kept at the DSPCA Pet Hotel, until your child is well enough for the visit, or you may have your dog returned home by one of our volunteers, free of charge, if this is your preferred choice.

-All costs are covered by Cian’s Kennel, vet check costs; transport; feeding; kennelling at the DSPCA Pet hotel.
+All costs are covered by Cian’s Kennels, vet check costs; transport and kennelling at the DSPCA Pet hotel.

 The dog can stay at DSPCA for as long as your child remains at CHI at Crumlin.
 Hospital visits and use of the visiting facility at CHI Crumlin will be for a maximum of 2 hours per visit.